FAQ

 Q: Can I work as a research assistant in your lab?

 A: Princeton University (rightly) does not allow us to accept volunteers in our lab, and all research assistant positions are paid positions.
-Undergraduates in Princeton who are interested in our work can work in the lab as hourly employees during the school year, or as summer interns (see below).
+Undergraduates in Princeton who are interested in our work can work in the lab as hourly employees during the school year, or by enrolling in a research course, or as summer interns (see below).
 If you have already graduated from college and are looking for a full time research assistant position, check in with me by email.
 We typically have one or two full time research assistants/lab managers, and expect full time research assistants to stay in the lab for two years.
 We therefore hire ~1 research assistant per year.
+We will likely be hiring a new research assistant for Fall 2026.

 Q: Do you accept foreign research assistants?

 A: Unfortunately, due to visa regulations we cannot secure a work visa (or any other immigration-related documents) to the USA for foreigners interested in working in the lab at a post-bac level.
 Unless you have a Master’s degree or you are coming as a graduate student, we cannot hire you to the lab.
 This is beyond our control.
-We do accept international students on OPT, but cannot provide OPT STEM extensions.
+We do sometimes hire international students on OPT, but cannot provide OPT STEM extensions, so this can only be for one year.

 Interns